ramonlins/rlmj/README.md

 # Theory and Practice
-This repository is used to study theory and practice reinforcement learning algorithms.
+This repository is used to study theory and practice reinforcement learning algorithms throught mujoco engine examples.